kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/02-BEM.md

 Some columns are 50/50 width, some are 25/75 (for two columns) and 3 columns are 33% * 3

 * The pattern is columns
-* There is know reason to code a pattern more than once
+* There is no reason to code a pattern more than once
+  - We want to write modular reusable code

-So...for testimonials
+### So...for testimonials
 * Create a block to represent column layouts
 * Then create a block for testimonials to nest inside the column block
 * We can reuse the column block throughout the page